0700Mysterious/Wgel-CTF/Main.md

 wget --post-file=$LFILE $URL
 ```

-We did not escalate our privileges, however, we did take advantage/abuse SUID privileges to read the contents of restricted files.
+We did not escalate our privileges using wget, however, we did take advantage/abuse SUID privileges to read the contents of restricted files.